Syn4z/LFAF-Labs/reports/ReportLab4.md

 specific steps involved in the conversion process.
 The code provided in the laboratory work demonstrates how the necessary functions can be implemented in a programming language to automate the conversion process.

-Lastly, in this laboratory work I managed to implement with success all the task required and to obtain the Chomsky Normal Form for the given grammar.
+Lastly, in this laboratory work, I managed to implement with success all the task required and to obtain the Chomsky Normal Form for the given grammar.

 ### Results